tfsojon/richinsql-blog/content/post/2018-10-04-full-text-indexing-crawl-logs.md

   - sqlserver
 ---

-Recently I ran into an issue I had never experienced before, a third party vendor was using Full-Text Indexing on one of the databases in their application, as part of their nightly routine they would do an incremental rebuild of the full-text index and then once a week a full rebuild of that index would take place, this wasn&#8217;t causing any SQL related problems but I found one day that the C:\ on that instance had become rather full and had triggered the disk alarm on our monitoring application.
+Recently I ran into an issue I had never experienced before, a third party vendor was using Full-Text Indexing on one of the databases in their application, as part of their nightly routine they would do an incremental rebuild of the full-text index and then once a week a full rebuild of that index would take place, this wasn't causing any SQL related problems but I found one day that the C:\ on that instance had become rather full and had triggered the disk alarm on our monitoring application.

 Upon investigation, I found that there was a <span style="text-decoration: underline;"><strong>17GB</strong></span> crawl log on disk!
 Due to the instance not being restarted in some time the index rebuild had been appending the same log over and over.